 There are no legal or code requirements for companies to have specific SOPs governing advertising activities.
-Considering, however, that companies having breached the norms are required to represent to ENLI that all necessary precautions to avoid repetition have been taken, and that sanctioned non-compliance will be published by ENLI, it is recommendable for companies to institute and operate compliance SOPs.
+Considering, however, that companies having breached the norms are required to declare to ENLI that all necessary precautions to avoid repetition have been taken, and that sanctioned non-compliance will be published by ENLI, it is recommended that companies institute and operate compliance SOPs.